Future belongs to technology driven economy: Dr Jitendra - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Dr S. Chandrasekhar, Secretary, DST said, the scope of the Guidelines extends to all Govt. scientific departments, research organisations and grantee agencies that support development of scientific RI and all the organisations receiving funds for conducting research and development.
 Private institutions can also be partners and/ or beneficiaries in such endeavours based on mutual agreement.

-Shri Rajesh Kumar Pathak, IP&TAFS, Secretary, said that it was on 11thMay 1998, that India had a prideful accomplishment of successfully conducting Nuclear Missile Test at Indian Army’s Pokhran range.
-It’s after this 1998 monumental event that our Former Prime Minister of India, Late Sh.
-Atal Bihari Vajpayee declared India a full Nuclear Country.
-Since then, 11th May is being observed as National Technology Day, with an aim to commemorate the achievements of scientists, researchers, engineers and all others involved in the field of science and technology.
+Rajesh Kumar Pathak, IP&TAFS, Secretary, said that it was on 11thMay 1998, that India had a prideful accomplishment of successfully conducting Nuclear Missile Test at Indian Army’s Pokhran range.

-TDB, a statutory body of the Department of Science and Technology, Government of India by the virtue of its mandate, honours technological innovations that have helped in the national growth under the aegis of National Awards from the year 1999.